-• Required listing of course SLOs in online syllabi.
-The mechanisms for ensuring that Distance Education courses are using and assessing Student Learning

-Outcomes are currently the same as those for face-to-face courses.
-All courses, online and face-to-face, have SLOs (EVIDENCE).

-- Student Success Workshops & Orientations.
+- Required listing of course SLOs in online syllabi.
+The mechanisms for ensuring that Distance Education courses are using and assessing Student Learning Outcomes are currently the same as those for face-to-face courses.
+All courses, online and face-to-face, have SLOs (EVIDENCE). - Student Success Workshops & Orientations.
 Face-to-face orientation and success workshops for students in online classes are now being offered at the beginning of every semester.
 These workshops include information on how to succeed in online courses, e.g., Time Management, Communicating with Your DE Instructor, Taking Tests Online, and Introduction to the Canvas Learning Management System.
-These DE workshops are part of the Student Success Workshops series sponsored by the Academic Success Center.
-[E1.2:1 DE Student Orientation Workshop Agenda]. - Annual Analysis of Comparative Data on Online and face-to-face classes (see item #8 below). - Faculty Training.
+These DE workshops are part of the Student Success Workshops series sponsored by the Academic Success Center (EVIDENCE).
+[E1.2:1 DE Student Orientation Workshop Agenda]. - Annual Analysis of Comparative Data on Online and face-to-face classes (see item #8 below).

+- Faculty Training.
 All faculty planning to teach online courses at SCC must now undergo training in online teaching.
 The training focuses on tools and techniques for maximizing student success in online classes, including compliance with ACCJC and Title 5 standards.
-[E1.2.2: Academic Senate Minutes Apr.
-15, 2013][E1.2.3 Online Faculty Training & Certification] [E1.2.4: Outline of Canvas Training Workshops] [E1.2.5: Training Process Graphic] - Course Shell Review & Approval.
+[E6.12 Academic Senate Minutes Apr.
+15, 2013 discussion of Faculty Training & Certification Proposal [E6:13 Online Faculty Training & Certification] [E6.14 Outline of Canvas Training Workshops [E6.15 Training Process Graphic] - Course Shell Review & Approval.
 SCC is now requiring all online courses to undergo a "Course Shell Review" to insure compliance with ACCJC and Title 5 standards.
 The online course shell contains all of the content for the online course, including the course syllabus, course assignments, and course assessments.
 The College administration has directed that no online section will be added to the class schedule until it has completed the Course Shell Review.
 Course shell reviews are now being completed for Spring 2014 online classes taught in the new Canvas LMS.
-[E1.2.6: Academic Senate Minutes, Apr.
-29, 2013] [E1.2.7: Course Shell Review Policy] - Course Orientations.
-We are now requiring all online instructors to provide an orientation for their online students, either a face-to-face in-person orientation, or an online equivalent.
-This orientation component is covered in the Course Shell Review process [E1.2.8 Canvas Course Shell Review Checklist].
+[E6.16 Academic Senate Minutes April 29, 2013 Approval of Online Course Shell Review Proposal] [E6.17 Course Shell Review Policy] [E6.18 Course Shell Review Form] - Course Orientations.
+We are now requiring all online instructors to provide an orientation for their online students, either a face-to-face inperson orientation, or an online equivalent.
+This orientation component is covered in the Course Shell Review process [See E6.17].

-Item 3.
-The College will create outcomes for the DE Program (Standard II.A.1.c; Responsibility-DE Committee, Outcomes Assessment Coordinator)
+3. The College will create outcomes for the DE Program (Standard II.A.1.c; Responsibility-DE Committee, Outcomes Assessment Coordinator)

-In our 2011 Self-Study Report, SCC stated the following: "The Distance Education (DE) Committee is considering whether or not DE should be considered a program in and of itself, in which case it would need program outcomes; this is still in discussion.
+In our 2011 Self-Study Report, SCC stated the following: The Distance Education (DE) Committee is considering whether or not DE should be considered a program in and of itself, in which case it would need program outcomes; this is still in discussion.